Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 This is a limitation, it is not possible to add information regarding the details of the audio/video tracks (media-flags), because the information are not available in the metadata requested to Netflix service.

 You can still add the length of the videos, by enable the option `Enable NFO files export` in the `Libray` settings of the add-on.

+### Views setting

+Views are the types of views provided by skins to show contents such as video/image lists etc.

+These settings allow you to override the default views set by default of the currently used skin.
+When enabling the custom view on a list type, you must enter the ID (number) of the view to be used.

+The ID's must be provided by the skins used, they are related to the skin used and have no relation with the add-on.